 Further details on Sympatex waterproof testing can be found on the Sympatex website.

-The breathability of today’s snowmobile gear is immensely important as active riding styles gain popularity.
+The breathability of today’s snowmobile riding gear is immensely important as active riding styles gain popularity.
 Most know that breathability refers to the movement of moisture (perspiration) from the inside of a garment to the outside.
 The million-dollar question is how can the same garment that is so highly waterproof on the outside allow moisture to pass through on the inside?

 If you think back to your primary school science class, you’ll remember water can turn into a gas (water vapor).
 Sympatex membranes are considered non-porous material, so they keep water droplets out.
 However, the structure of the Sympatex membrane features hydrophilic molecule strains that promote the evaporation and movement of water vapor from the inside of the garment to the outside.

-That’s a pretty scientific way of saying your Sympatex snowmobile jacket sort of acts like sponge for water vapor soaking it up away from your body, but instead of getting heavier moves it to the outside of the jacket where it can continue to evaporate.
+That’s a pretty scientific way of saying your Sympatex snowmobile jacket sort of acts like sponge for water vapor soaking it up away from your body, but instead of getting heavier moves it to the outside of the snowmobile jacket where it can continue to evaporate.

 Again, there’s a standard way of measuring breathability.
-Gear claiming breathability is usually subject to the Resistance Evaporative Transmission (RET) scale.
+Snowmobile riding gear claiming breathability is usually subject to the Resistance Evaporative Transmission (RET) scale.
 It’s a numerical scale from 0-20+ with anything more than 20 considered unsatisfactory breathability, and anything less than 6 is considered very good breathability.
 Sympatex gear measures at 35 g/m²/24 hrs.
 Moisture Vapor Transmission Rate (MVTR), which rates at 0.5 on the RET scale.
 Simplified, that means Sympatex gear does a beyond exceptional job of moving bone-chilling water vapor away from your body.

 Sympatex gear also measures at 100% windproof per DIN EN ISO 9237 standard which measures how much air passes through a garment.
 Zero liters of air per second pass through 1 m² of Sympatex membrane.
 That’s right, absolutely zero wind chill effect which as most of us know can make the perceived temperature feel colder than the actual temperature – and make for a miserable ride.

 Combine all that great technology and testing with great style and design concepts from snowmobilers like you, and the only question that remains is, “Will it last?”
 Well, on top of all the rigorous testing we just outlined, Sympatex materials are poked, prodded, stretched, scratched, rubbed and twisted in any way imaginable.
 In fact, Sympatex gear can be stretched up to 300% and still keep all the important characteristics snowmobile gear needs!
-And your Ski-Doo Sympatex gear backs all this talk up with a lifetime warranty.
+And your Ski-Doo snowmobile Sympatex riding gear backs all this talk up with a lifetime warranty.
 The only thing left for you to worry about is the ride.